Skip to content

 gitStream UI

-Once you have gitStream installed and have run some automations, you can view details about them at app.gitstream.cm.
-To view gitStream data, you will need to login with your GitHub account and have access to an organization that has run gitStream automations.
+Once you have gitStream installed and have run some automations, you can view details about them at app.linearb.io/automations.
+To view gitStream automation data, you will need to login with your LinearB user account.

 gitStream UI